 Community Safety Plans, Policies and Performance

-View our community safety plans, policies and performance by using the navigation to the left of the page.
+View information about our community safety plans, policies and performance by using the navigation to the left of the page.

 As with all other local authority departments we, as a fire and rescue service are no different in the fact that we have to report annually on a wide range of performance indicators.
 These indicators help senior management to target areas of poor performance, identify the reasons behind them and then commit additional resources towards rectifying the problem areas.
 Also they can help to pinpoint areas of good performance so that we can identify what we are doing right.

 These indicators are set by Central Government (Best Value Performance Indicators) or are set locally (we set targets for ourselves for the coming year and beyond in order to gauge our continual improvement).